RihamAdil1/Brain-Tumor-Segmentation/README.md

 ### Model Details

 - **Model Used**: Random Forest Classifier
-- **Input**: Each pixel of the MRI image is convolved with different kernels (filters) to extract meaningful information.
-The resulting values are stored in a DataFrame for processing.
+- **Input**: 2D MRI image
 - **Output**: The output is a segmented image where:
   - **Foreground (Tumor)**: Pixels representing the tumor are highlighted in white (intensity = 255) and labeled as `1`.
   - **Background**: All other pixels are set to black (intensity = 0) and labeled as `0`.

+### Preprocessing

+Each pixel of the MRI image is convolved with different kernels (filters) to extract meaningful information.
+The resulting values are stored in a DataFrame for processing.
+The following filters are used:

+- **Gabor Filter**: Applied with different parameters to capture texture information.
+- **Median Filter**: Used to reduce noise while preserving edges.
+- **Gaussian Filter**: Applied to smooth the image and reduce noise.
+- **Sobel Filter**: Used to detect edges by calculating the gradient of the image intensity.
+- **Canny Filter**: A multi-stage algorithm used for edge detection.
+- **Prewitt Filter**: A simple edge detection filter that calculates the gradient of the image intensity.
+- **Scharr Filter**: Similar to the Sobel filter but provides a more accurate edge detection by using a different convolution kernel.

 ### Training Process

 The model is trained using annotated labeled data (ground truth), which provides clear distinctions between the tumor (foreground) and non-tumor (background) areas.
 The binary classification approach enables the model to effectively differentiate between the two classes based on pixel intensity.

 ### Usage

+- The app is built using Streamlit, providing an interactive user interface.